danithaca/s2c2/README.md

 Log
 -----------------------------------

+*** 2015-11-04 ***

+Ran through the process of creating a new database from scratch.
+Nothing special to note here.
+Just run migrate, and then load the fixtures.

+Also squashed migrations.

 *** 2015-09-30 ***

 Now we are using the v3 design that stresses "parents-only" feature and separates parents list and babysitter list.
 And we don't allow babysitters sign up.
 This changed a lot from the original s2c2 design and the code will gets a lot of changes.
 Keeping the s2c2 old code is too much a liability and we are actually removing it in p2/v3 branch.
 Here is a list of things we will keep: